pboardman/neoframe/README.md

 Clone the repository and run `npm start`

-The control panel can be reached on port `1338`. it used to add albums and pictures to neoframe as well as set the picture you want
+The control panel can be reached on port `1338`. it is used to add albums and pictures to neoframe as well as set the picture you want

 ## Features